elabftw/elabftw/doc/api/files/MakeZip.php.txt

         // we check first if the zip extension is here if (!class_exists('ZipArchive')) {
-            throw new Exception("You are missing the ZipArchive class in php.
-Uncomment the line extension=zip.so in /etc/php/php.ini.");
+            throw new Exception(_("You are missing the ZipArchive class in php.
+Uncomment the line extension=zip.so in php.ini file."));
         }

         $this->idList = $idList;